Tonywilson1211/P1_Photohouse/README.md

 1. Open [GitHub](https://github.com/).
 2. Click on the project to be deployed.
 3. Navigate to the "Settings".
-4. Navigate to the "Pages" in column on left.
+4. Navigate to the "Pages" in the column on the left.
 5. Select the "main" branch and select "Save".
-6. The link to the live website was ready on the top.
+6. The link to the live website will be ready after a few moments and will appear at the top of the page.

 ## Forking This Project